oooAHOYooo/oooAHOYooo.github.io/README.md

 ![alt text](https://oooahoyooo.github.io/assets/u_ahoy23.png)

+# Uncover a trove of fresh and thrilling content from the unbridled minds of independent filmmakers, musicians, podcasters, and more.
+And let it not escape your notice, friend, that every other Thursday at the strike of 7 in the evening, we'll be unveiling a brand-new offering for your viewing pleasure.

+## Below regards the code

 This is the home for the code of Ahoy Indie Media

 This code was hand-written by Alex Gonzalez and aims to strive for a single html file and css file